resistics/resistics/docs/source/tutorial/up-and-running.rst

 Up and running
 --------------

-Resistics can quickly run projects with default settings by using the :doc:`Project API <../api/project>`.
+Resistics can quickly run projects with default settings by using the :mod:`~resistics.project` API.
 Default configuration options are detailed in :doc:`Configuration Parameters <../features/configuration/parameters>` section.

 Begin by loading the project and calculating spectra.
+Spectra can be batch calculated using the :meth:`~resistics.project.projectSpectra.calculateSpectra` method in :mod:`~resistics.project.projecSpectra`.
+The are several options for calculating spectra, which are detailed in the API documentation.

 .. literalinclude:: ../../../examples/tutorial/simpleRun.py
     :linenos:
     :language: python
-    :lines: 1-11
+    :lines: 1-12
     :lineno-start: 1

 Spectra data files are stored in project specData directory.
 The folder structure is similar to the timeData folder